China Shipping delays ship deliveries to cut costs

-HONG KONG (Reuters) - China Shipping Development Co Ltd, an oil and dry bulk shipping firm, said on Wednesday that it has delayed delivery of 10 ships and is in talks to postpone another 10 to cut interest costs after reporting its first net loss in 14 years.
+HONG KONG, Aug 22 (Reuters) - China Shipping Development Co Ltd, an oil and dry bulk shipping firm, said on Wednesday that it has delayed delivery of 10 ships and is in talks to postpone another 10 to cut interest costs after reporting its first net loss in 14 years.

 “The ten ships that have been delayed between six and 18 months include oil tankers and bulk vessels,” said chief financial officer Wang Kangtian.